Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

-As a fundamental idea of this study, we develop a \textit{non-asymptotic Gaussian approximation} by applying an approximation scheme \cite{chernozhukov2013gaussian,chernozhukov2014gaussian}.
-The scheme approximates an empirical stochastic process on an index set $\mF$ by a tractable supremum of stochastic processes.
+\textbf{Step (ii).
+Non-asymptotic Gaussian approximation}: As a fundamental basis of this study, we develop a \textit{non-asymptotic Gaussian approximation} by applying an approximation scheme \citep{chernozhukov2013gaussian,chernozhukov2014gaussian}.
+The scheme approximates an empirical stochastic process on an index set $\mF$ using the tractable supremum of the stochastic processes.
 Importantly, the approximation scheme does not require a limit distribution of the empirical process.

-We provide an overview of the scheme by \cite{chernozhukov2014gaussian}.
+We provide an overview of the scheme proposed by \cite{chernozhukov2014gaussian}.
 Let $Z_\mF$ be a random variable by an empirical process

 with some set of functions $\mF$.
-To approximate a distribution of $Z_\mF$, the scheme derives a stochastic process $\{G_\mF(f),f \in \mF\}$ with its zero mean and known covariance.
-Then, the scheme approximates the random variable $Z_\mF$ by a supremum of $G_\mF(f)$ on $\mF$.
-Theorem 2.1 in \cite{chernozhukov2014gaussian} proves
+To approximate a distribution of $Z_\mF$, the scheme derives a stochastic process $\{G_\mF(f),f \in \mF\}$ with zero mean and known covariance.
+Then, the scheme approximates the random variable $Z_\mF$ using a supremum of $G_\mF(f)$ on $\mF$.
+Theorem 2.1 in \cite{chernozhukov2014gaussian} proves that